Pennsylvania

 Why basement waterproofing matters in Lancaster

-• Older Lancaster homes may have masonry or aging foundation walls that are more likely to show seepage, cracks, or dampness over time.
+• Older Lancaster homes may have masonry or mixed foundation materials that show seepage, dampness, or minor cracking more easily once water starts collecting outside.

 Why that matters